openownership/openownership.beta/_visualisation/optional/annotation.md

 ## Appearance

 Annotations are text labels that appear alongside Arrows.
-They may appear at the beginning, middle or end of the Arrow; whatever is the clearest in each situation.
+They may appear at the start, middle or end of the Arrow; whatever is the clearest in each situation (this is usually the start).
 These labels are written in a standard way:

 * The nature of interest is given in the active voice, e.g. "Owns" or "Controls"
 * The level of interest is given as a percentage, e.g. "10%".